 Consider Our Monthly Newsletter

 We would love to share our favorite recipes, olive oil tips and some special product promotions.
-Sure, you are welcome to visit our Daily Deals, but you will receive more benefits by joining fellow gourmands to receive our monthly Newsletter.
+Visit our latest Promotions Page for gift ideas and great savings, but you will receive more benefits by joining fellow gourmands to receive our monthly Newsletter.

 In addition to olive oil, olive wood makes attractive serving dishes and utensils.